freeCodeCamp/guide/pages/docs/certificates-guide/clone-an-element-using-jquery/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Clone an Element Using jQuery"
+title: "Clone an Element Using jQuery"
+parent: "certificates-guide"
 ---

 jQuery has a function called`clone()` that makes a copy of an element.